FermiParadox/lol_calc/README.md

 # Licence
 Unless otherwise noted, the code is under CC0.
 Check the LICENSE folder.

-The following are not considered part of the Software: all data from LoL and LoL API, like champions', items', masteries' description, icons, stats and/or anything else that belongs to Riot, along with any metadata and derivatives from the aforementioned materials;
+The following are **not** considered part of the Software: all data from LoL and LoL API, like champions', items', masteries' description, icons, stats and/or anything else that belongs to Riot, along with any metadata and derivatives from the aforementioned materials;
-those are Riot's property and are **not** under MIT.
+those are Riot's property.